agrija9/ssl-sonar-images/README.md

-# SSL Sonar Images
-Self-supervised Learning for Sonar Image Classification [CVPR 2022].
+# Self-supervised Learning for Sonar Image Classification

 This is the official repository for the ssl-sonar-images paper published at the LatinX in AI workshop @CVPR2022.